Gamemaster

-A gamemaster (GM; also known as game master, game manager, game moderator, referee, or storyteller) is a person who acts as an organizer, officiant for regarding rules, arbitrator, and moderator for a multiplayer role-playing game.
-They are more common in co-operative games in which players work together than in competitive games in which players oppose each other.
-The act performed by a gamemaster is sometimes referred to as "Gamemastering" or simply "GM-ing".
+A gamemaster (GM; also known as game master, game manager, game moderator, referee, storyteller, or master of ceremonies) is a person who acts as a facilitator, organizer, officiant regarding rules, arbitrator, and moderator for a multiplayer role-playing game.
+The act performed by a gamemaster is sometimes referred to as "gamemastering" or simply "GM-ing."

-The role of a gamemaster in a traditional table-top role-playing game (pencil-and-paper role-playing game) is to weave the other participants' player-character stories together, control the non-player aspects of the game, create environments in which the players can interact, and solve any player disputes.
-The basic role of the gamemaster is the same in almost all traditional role-playing games, although differing rule sets make the specific duties of the gamemaster unique to that system.
+The role of a GM in a traditional tabletop role-playing game (TTRPG) is to weave together the other participants' player-characters' (PCs) stories, control the non-player characters (NPCs), describe or create environments in which the PCs can interact, and solve any player disputes.
+This basic role is the same in almost all traditional TTRPGs, with minor differences specific to differing rule sets.
+However, in some indie role-playing games, the GM role significantly differs from the traditional pattern.
+For example, in Powered by the Apocalypse systems, the other players assist the GM in creating both the NPCs and the details of the campaign setting.

 The role of a gamemaster in an online game is to enforce the game's rules and provide general customer service.
-Also, unlike gamemasters in traditional role-playing games, gamemasters for online games in some cases are paid employees.

-In Dungeons & Dragons, gamemasters are called dungeon masters, and in the World of Darkness games, they are called storytellers.
+Gaming systems have their own names for the role of the GM.
+For example, in Dungeons & Dragons, they are called Dungeon Masters, in the World of Darkness games, they are called storytellers, and in Powered by the Apocalypse games they are called a variety of names, such as MCs (master of ceremonies).

+GMs are typically hobbyists; however, they are sometimes paid employees or entertainers for hire.
+This is more common for online games.
+Paid GMing was very uncommon for TTRPGs before the 2020s.